Gear and Health

 Everyone has their own routine for caring for their feet — or they should have.
 If you don't, develop one fast.
 Long-distance hiking plays hell with your feet as they get subjected to constant pounding on earth and rock.

 My routine: I wear two socks.
 A liner sock goes on first followed by a light smartwool sock.
-But before that, I put Band Aids (Limeys, read "plaster" here—which is what I still call them) on spots that look like they are getting rubbed excessively, even if they haven't yet become a blister..
-On tender spots and potentially tender spots, I also use either gel tubes or tubular foam for particular toes.
+But before that, I put Band Aids (Limeys, read "plaster" here—which is what I still call them) on spots that look like they are getting rubbed excessively, even if they haven't yet become a blister.
+On tender spots, I also use either gel tubes or tubular foam for particular toes.
 I then powder my feet with Gold Bond foot powder.

 The above is what I did back in 2013.
 I vary my foot routine.
 On the Camino in Spain, walking shoes and one set of medium hiking socks were enough.
 On the Appalachian today, I might still use the two-sock method.
 My daily walks in 2021 involve only one set of socks.